 Rising seawater temperatures cause an increase in the metabolic rates of green crabs and most other predators, resulting in hungrier, more active predators during the spring through fall.

 DEI’s large-scale applied marine research provides ecological information intended to inform shellfish management policies and suggest techniques to help the fishery adapt to warming oceans.

 Update Shellfish Management Tools: Many of Maine’s shellfish management techniques have remained the same for over 55 years (Dow & Wallace 1961, Hanks 1963).
 The exception was the establishment of a minimum clam size limit of two-inches in 1984.
 Results from DEI’s extensive and repeated field experiments indicate that updating traditional shellfish management tools to reflect the changing environment would benefit clam survival.
 For example:

-- Ecosystem-Based Fisheries Management can account for ecological variations along the coast: The ecology of our coastal systems has changed.
-Fishing communities can devise adaptive strategies unique to their regions that take into consideration the high population densities of green crabs and other predators and the longer feeding season these predators now enjoy.
+- Localized Ecosystem-Based Fisheries Management can account for ecological variations along the coast.
+The ecology of our coastal systems has changed.
+Fishing communities, through the co-management system, can devise adaptive strategies unique to their regions that take into consideration the high population densities of green crabs and other predators and the longer feeding season these predators now enjoy.